openreferral/specification/openreferral.md

 # OpenReferral

 This specification defines a minimum set of data elements for OpenReferral, a human services data interchange specification.
 The idea behind the specification is to create shareable multi-purpose human service data sets.
-The goal is to derive a specification robust enough to support Information and Retrieval (IR) applications, yet flexible enough to support localized and specialized directories.
+The goal is to derive a specification robust enough to support Information and Referral (I&R) applications, yet flexible enough to support localized and specialized directories.
 The focus of this specification is content but a significant portion of the specification is dedicated to a design that reduces data structures into comma delimited files (CSV).

 # 1.0 Term Definitions